Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

 Ildemaro Vargas At The Plate

-- Vargas is batting .238 with nine doubles, a triple, four home runs and eight walks.
+- Vargas has nine doubles, a triple, four home runs and eight walks while hitting .238.

-- Looking at the 53 games he has played this season, he's hit a home run in four of them (7.5%), and in 2.2% of his trips to the dish.
+- He has gone deep in four games this season (7.4%), leaving the park in 2.2% of his plate appearances.

-- In 26.4% of his games this season, Vargas has had at least one RBI.
-He's picked up more than one in 15.1% and driven in three or more of his team's runs in two contests.
+- Vargas has driven in a run in 14 games this season (25.9%), including eight games with more than one RBI (14.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.